Tominous/amazon-pay-wordpress-plugin/README.md

-Pay with Amazon Express for Wordpress
+Pay with Amazon Express Button for Wordpress
 ==============================================

 A simple WordPress extension that lets you add a Pay with Amazon button to your site.